 Power Source Test

 Most auto-darkening welding helmets come with two power sources, solar panels and lithium batteries.
 Some welding helmets also come with replaceable batteries.
 Although it is not easy to test the battery but make sure that these batteries come with a warranty.
-A welder should also know how to change a battery in welding helmet.
-There are some high-end welding helmets that come with battery indicators.
-Also, test solar power source of welding helmet by going out in sunlight.
+A welder should also know how to change a battery in a welding helmet.
+Some high-end welding helmets come with battery indicators.
+Also, test the solar power source of the welding helmet by going out in sunlight.

 Lenses Shade Test